- Feb 23

 What Are Triggers?

 A trigger is something your brain has learned to perceive as dangerous.
 For example, the site of a car accident might be an anxiety trigger for an accident survivor because it reminds them of the traumatic event.
-Someone else might experience anxiety when they fight with a spouse because the conflict feels like a threat to their relationship.
+Someone else might experience anxiety when they fight with a spouse because the conflict threatens their relationship or reminds them of communication styles seen in childhood.
 People have unique triggers based on past experiences and traumas — some triggers are easy to recognize, while others are less obvious.

-When you encounter an anxiety trigger, whether it’s a person, place, object, thought or a combination of factors, your body reacts as if there’s danger nearby.
-This experience can lead to emotions like worry and fear and physical reactions such as muscle tension, increased heart rate, shortness of breath and other uncomfortable symptoms.
+When you encounter an anxiety trigger, whether a person, place, object, thought, emotion, or a combination of factors, your body reacts as if there’s danger nearby.
+This experience can lead to emotions like worry and fear and physical reactions such as muscle tension, increased heart rate, shortness of breath, and other uncomfortable symptoms.

 Everyone has anxiety from time to time.
-However, if anxiety feels uncontrollable and takes over your life, you may have an anxiety disorder.
-These disorders are very common, affecting an estimated 31% of adults at some point during their lives.
+However, you may have an anxiety disorder if anxiety feels uncontrollable and takes over your life.
+These disorders are very common, affecting an estimated 31% of adults at some point.

 There’s a decent chance you already know one or two of your triggers.
 Maybe you often have finances on your mind or can’t seem to stop worrying about a health issue.
 That said, some anxiety triggers aren’t as easy to identify, and you may not be aware that they’re worsening or triggering anxiety.